PsiQ/bartiq/docs/limitations.md

 ## Keeping track of where given register is being used

 Bartiq operates purely on ports and connections between routines and hence does not have a concept of persistent qubits registers which exist beyond a single connection.
 This gives more flexibility in connecting routines and not having to deal with qubits allocation and deallocation.
 However, it also means that it is not natively possible to query whether the qubits referenced by a given connection correspond to any persistent quantum register or variable.

+## Repeated subroutines

+Currently bartiq has limited capability to support a case where a particular subroutine is repeated multiple times.
+It can be done for a simple case where all the repetitions act on the same qubit registers.
+However, routines where target register change or we have a recursive definition (such as controlled unitaries in QPE) are not something one can natively support in Bartiq.